Convex-Dev/design/cad/020_tokenomics/README.md

 ### Anti-dilution

-We wish to provide a degree of assurance to coin holders that their holdings will not be diluted by large issuance of coins at a low price.
+We wish to provide a degree of assurance to coin holders that their holdings will not be diluted by large issuance of coins at a lower prices.
+Hence, the release curve will not offer coins for sale at a lower price than previous purchases.

 ### Equitable rewards for contribution